-Giovanni Malloy is a researcher at the RAND Corporation with expertise in data science, decision analysis, mathematical modeling, and simulation.
-In his research, he develops new methods and leverages existing methods, such as machine learning, artificial intelligence, data analytics, economic modeling, and complex networks, to evaluate policy interventions.
-Specifically, his dissertation focused on developing computational models and improving analytical methods for guiding health policy decision making.
+Giovanni Malloy is a researcher at the RAND Corporation with expertise in data science, artificial intelligence, decision analysis, mathematical modeling, and simulation.
+In his research, he develops new methods and leverages existing methods, such as machine learning, deep learning, data analytics, economic modeling, and complex networks, to evaluate policy interventions.
+At RAND, his work has focused on machine learning, advanced data analytics, AI technology evaluation, forecasting, modeling, and simulation for the Army, Air Force, and law enforcement.
+His dissertation focused on developing computational models and improving analytical methods for guiding health policy decision making.
 Applications of his work include COVID-19 mitigation in jails and prisons, structural sensitivity analyses, cost-effectiveness analyses, and developing analytical and metamodel alternatives to traditional model archetypes.
 He holds a Ph.D. in Management Science & Engineering from Stanford University and a BS in Industrial Engineering from Purdue University.

 Malloy, G.S.P. and Brandeau, M.L., "When is mass prophylaxis cost-effective for epidemic control?
 A simple decision rule," Medical Decision Making, 42(8), 2022

 Malloy, G.S.P., Puglisi, L.B., Brandeau, M.L., Harvey, T.D., and Wang, E.A., "The effectiveness of interventions to reduce COVID-19 transmission in a large urban jail: A model-based analysis," BMJ Open, 11(2), 2021